Subhajit-SOUL/ERPNext-Installation/ERPNext V14/README.md

     sudo bench setup production erpnext
     bench restart

+  If 'bench restart' shows error then run the following command

+    sudo supervisorctl restart all

   Open the 0.0.0.0 or server IP in web browser and login to production server

+### If js and css file is not loading on login window run the following command

+    sudo chmod o+x /home/erpnext

 ### Setup Multitenancy